-salutations bitches. my name is ajay. i'm only 21, but i feel like i'm worth 2 million. they call me a magpie: i like shiny shit. i'm an avid traveler and a college student in Philadelphia.
-I enjoy black coffee, the concept of love, food of all sorts, snowy days and rainy nights. but most of all i'm so over it that China calls me jaded.
+salutations bitches. my name is ajay. i'm only 22, but i feel like i'm worth 2 billion. they call me a magpie: i like shiny shit. i'm an avid traveler and a lonely post-bac without a job or a care.
+I enjoy black coffee, the concept of love, food of all sorts, snowy days and rainy nights, but most of all i'm so over it that China calls me jaded.

 Chrome Alum Crystals by Paul’s Lab on Flickr